p4lang/bf-p4c/p4-tests/README.md

     ctest -L ptf [-R <test>]

 To enable *verbose* model log, set the `VERBOSE_MODEL_LOG` environment variable.
+To keep the logs even if the test succeeds, set the `KEEP_LOGS` environment variable.

 In some cases, these logs are not enough and you want to have more control over the execution of a PTF test.
 In this case, you can run the test in "3-window